 What was significant about the Harvey Girls, was that many women in the Old West were either prostitutes or of low repute.
 The Harvey Girls were said to have “civilized the West.”

 Mary Colter (1869 – 1958) designed the Harvey Restaurant at Union Station.
 She went to art school, became an architect, and became the chief architect for Harvey Restaurants.
 The restaurant features her signature style of Native American, Hispanic, and rustic design.
-She also designed and completed 21 hotels and lodges including a series of buildings at the Grand Canyon National Park.
+She also designed and completed 21 hotels and lodges including several in Grand Canyon National Park.

 Arcola Philpot (1913-1991) was a streetcar operator and became L.A.’s first African American motorman in 1944.
 It was a struggle for her to get hired because she was black.
 She drove the F line from 116th Street to Union Station.

-Leilia M Bailey (1939 – present) was hired in the 1970s as a bus operator and became the Director of Transportation for the L.A.
+Leilia M Bailey (1939 -) was hired in the 1970s as a bus operator and became the Director of Transportation for the L.A.
 Metro.
 She also helped organize the 1984 Olympics.

 Chinese women in Los Angeles history